 (A reprint of my annual anniversary item, with small adjustments).

-The column/blog has since evolved into a combination of diary for my family and me and bulletin board for my clever friends--in short, a personal column.
-Like, but not as good as, former San Francisco Chronicle columnists Adair Lara or Jon Carroll.
-Or Doug Baker of the Oregon Journal.
+Anyway, I either had to start a column or check into a mental institution.
+PSACOT gave me a forum in which to express, to an audience (no matter how small) my feelings about that political circus.
+It has since evolved into a combination of diary for my family and me and bulletin board for my clever friends--in short, a personal column.
+Like, but not as good as, former San Francisco Chronicle columnist Adair Lara or ongoing columnist Jon Carroll.
 Or, to take a national example, former New York Times columnist Anna Quindlen, considered the mother of the personal column concept (even though Stanton Delaplane and Charles McCabe of the San Francisco Chronicle actually beat her to it--but of course, if it hasn't happened in New York, it hasn't happened).

 PSACOT is also a revival of sorts.
-My MIT readers would remember the original P.S.
-A Column On Things, which ran in ERGO, MIT's objectivist newspaper from September 1970 to March 1971, and The Tech, MIT's semi-official student newspaper, six times from March 1971 to May 1971.
+I don't believe anyone who reads this column except Peter Peckarsky would remember the original P.S.
+A Column On Things, which ran in ERGO, MIT's objectivist newspaper from September 1970 to March 1971, and The Tech, MIT's semi-official student newspaper, from March 1971 to May 1971.
 Those were among my happiest days as a journalist.
-If I had truly understood the fulfillment a personal column gave me, perhaps I would have fought harder to keep it when Bob Fourer killed it, or I would have revived it when I became editor-in-chief two years later, or tried to practice the craft as an adult (and become the father of the personal column).
+If I had truly understood the fulfillment a personal column gave me, perhaps I would have fought harder to keep it when Bob Fourer killed it, or revived it when I became editor-in-chief two years later, or tried to practice the craft (and become the father of the personal column).